alantech/anycloud/docs/reference/cli-api.md

 ```
 $ anycloud help config
-Manage Deploy Configs used by apps from the anycloud.json in the current directory
+Manage Deploy Configs used by Apps from the anycloud.json in the current directory

 USAGE:
     anycloud config <SUBCOMMAND>